Dherse/masterproef/content/4_phos.typ

 == Constraint solver and provers <sec_constraint_solver>

-In the previous sections, the mention of the constraint-solver and of the user of prover has been discussed extensively.
+In the previous sections, the mention of the constraint solver and of the user of prover has been discussed extensively.
 However, the exact way in which these tools will be used has not been discussed.
 This section will attempt to provide a brief overview of the way that these tools will be used.
 First, the constraint solver will be discussed, followed by the prover.

 === Constraint solver